 It seems that giving people that voice and platform to talk about their accounts can really inform the future of creative practice and as we look towards a post-covid future for culture – these documentaries are important reminders of the people and places that enrich our experience and quality of life.

 Callum Hilditch-Crimes “Congleton Jazz and Blues Festival” is available now via YouTube.
-Since completing the documentary he has also begun work on a short film for The BBC, set for release in 2021.
+Since completing the documentary, he has also begun work on a short film set for release in 2021.